Tibet national football team: The Forbidden Team

-After a month, the team flew to Denmark for its first international game, which was organised by Michael Nybrandt.
-He was also advocating Tibet at a time when the Chinese government officials had made it clear that they did not want this match to happen as they believed Tibet belonged to China.
+After a month, the team flew to Denmark for its first international game, which was organized by Michael Nybrandt.
+He was also advocating for Tibet at a time when the Chinese government officials had made it clear that they did not want this match to happen as they believed Tibet belonged to China.
 They threatened to cut off all of China's trade with Denmark if the match went ahead as planned.
-Denmark however, did not back down and allowed the game to take place.
-On 30 June 2001 the Tibetan National Football Team played its first international match where it lost 1– 4 against Greenland.
+Denmark, despite all of this, allowed the game to take place.
+And on 30 June 2001, the Tibetan National Football Team played its first international match in which it lost 1– 4 against Greenland.

 FIFI Wild Cup (Hamburg, Germany) and ELF Cup (Northern Cyprus)

 The 2006 FIFI Wild Cup took place in Hamburg, Germany.
 The first match they played was against St. Pauli on 30 May 2006.
 They lost this game 7–0.
-The second and final match of Tibet in this tournament was against Gibraltar on 31 May 2006.
-They lost this game 5–0.
-During the ELF Cup Tibet did not win any games.
-The first game was against Tajikistan on 19 November 2006 where they lost 3–0.
-On 20 November, Tibet played the Crimean Tatars, which they lost 1–0.
-Finally, on 21 November the biggest loss came when Tibet played Northern Cyprus, who beat them 10–0.
+The second and final match of Tibet in this tournament was against Gibraltar on 31 May 2006 and lost the game 5–0.
+During the ELF Cup Tibet played three games, the first game was against Tajikistan on 19, November 2006 in which they lost 3–0.
+And on 20 November, Tibet played the Crimean Tatars, and lost 1–0.
+In their final match, Tibet played Northern Cyprus, and lost 10–0.

 International Tournament of Peoples, Cultures and Tribes

-From 22 to 29 June 2013, Tibet was invited to Marseille in France to participate in the first edition of the International Tournament of Peoples, Cultures and Tribes.
+During 2013, Tibet was invited to Marseille, France from 22 to 29 June in order to take part in the inaugural World Tournament of Peoples, Cultures, and Tribes.

-The Tibetan team finished the competition in fifth place.
+The Tibetan team came in fifth place when the competition was over.